exercism/v3/languages/elixir/exercises/concept/regular-expressions/.docs/instructions.md

 # => %{"month_name" => "December"}
 ```

-## 4. Compose the parts to capture from the whole date
+## 4. Combine the captures to capture the whole date

 Implement `capture_numeric_date/0`, `capture_month_name_date()`, and `capture_day_month_name_date/0` to return a string pattern which captures the components from part 3 using the respective date format.